Asia for Visitors

-Bali retains its own unique culture, which is probably similar to that of the other islands in the archipeligo before the Moslem conversions.
+Bali retains its own unique culture, which is probably similar to that of the other islands in the archipelago before the Moslem conversions.
 Curiously, the Balinese language has no word for 'art' or 'artist.'
 Art was something everyone did as part of everyday life.
 Now of course, Bali is something of an 'artists colony' and every other shop in the major tourist areas are galleries.

 The traditional crafts of stone sculpture, woodcarving and silversmithing are still very much alive and well represented in the many galleries around the island.
 But is the dramatic dances that are often at the center of Balinese culture.
 Balinese classical dancing is comparable to ballet, in that the performances tell a story through music, dance and sometimes song.
 Story lines are often taken from the Hindu biblical epics of the Mahabharata and Ramayana.